 When the alarm goes off, the little creature jumps off your bedside table and starts running around the room making cute but annoying noisesalong the way.
 Clocky runs on carpet and hard floors, and sets off in a random direction every time.

-6) Really loud alarm clock
+7) A really loud alarm clock

 Heavy sleepers sometimes need more than a little persuasion to get out of bed.
 If that’s sound like you, the only soution may be a really loud alarm clock.
 The king of loud alarms is the aptly named Sonic Boom SBB500ss Sonic Bomb.
 Packing a 113db extra loud alarm, this one could have a go at waking the dead.